The Role of the Tutor/Language Advisor

 Students will also show up for their tutoring session when they have no course work to do.
 In these situations, Tutors are encouraged to stress the importance of on-going practice even if there is no homework.
 Tutors should have materials prepared to work on specific skills with their students.
 This requires Tutors to use preparation time in preparing "lesson plans" for their students.
 You should try to continually find new exercises for your student to work on in addition to class work.

-Some Keys to Tutoring and Language Advising
+Some Keys to Tutoring and Coaching

 Although being a Tutor or Language Advisor is challenging, it is rewarding to see students succeed because of information and guidance that you have provided.
 The key to tutoring and Language advice is to